 I’ve read many personal stories and analyses from applied sociologists who feel they are marginalised by academic sociologists and professionals from other fields.
 I feel this pain – I’ve been forced to respond to some truly belligerent comments over the past few years.
 Applied sociologists often have to fight to have our ideas heard when we work alongside other disciplines that have greater authority in ‘the real world’.
 Some applied sociologists work in fields where economists have a stronger hold over the way in which social policies are created.
 Others work in the provision of healthcare, which is an area dominated by medical doctors, biologists, psychiatrists and other natural scientists.
 Wherever they work, applied sociologists may sometimes fantasise about how much better the world would be if more people understood what sociology is all about, and they may even get to a point where they wish that natural scientists had less legitimacy.
 Again, I feel the pain… (And it’s just like Dinosaur Jr promised it would be.)
 But I’m not sure that defining ourselves as the antithesis of the natural sciences is a useful standpoint; because then we are simply accepting our Otherness as if we’ve internalised xkcd’s Fields of Purity comic (above), amusing as it is.

+This is the second post in a three-part series reviewing the media and research released in commemoration of the 10-year September 11 Anniversary.
 Without doubt, the ongoing trauma and health issues faced by the survivors of the September 11 attacks have high ongoing social costs for American society.
 This article focuses on the impact that the September 11 attacks had on the lives of Australian-Muslims.
 I was inspired by a SBS Radio vox pop with Muslim and Sikh Australians, which I will go on to analyse.[i]
 The people interviewed talked about how they managed the increased racism and stigma they have faced since 2001.
 Ten years after the attacks, studies show that a high proportion of Australians perceive Muslims as ‘outsiders’ who do not fit in with Australian society.[ii]
 My analysis shows that living with racism requires a lot of ‘emotion work’, particularly because Muslims mostly deal with racist encounters on a one-on-one basis.